CIB/logb/explanation.md

 # Entities

 Entities are the basic building block of our format.
 In logb, everything except the things hardcoded in modules, such as entity types and statement types, is an entity.
-Entities often represent something "outside" logb's format, such as numbers or pixels.
+Entities often represent something outside logb's syntactic representation, such as numbers or pixels.
 However, statements are entities as well.

 Examples of entities: